AlienZhang1996/S2WAT/README.md

 ### Pretrained Models

-If you want to use the pre-trained model to perform style transfer or train a new model taking the pre-trained parameters as the initial, please download the the pre-trained files from Google Drive as follow :
+If you want to use the pre-trained model to perform style transfer or train a new model taking the pre-trained parameters as the initial, please download the pre-trained files from Google Drive as follows:

 - <a id="VGG19" href="https://drive.google.com/file/d/1nJt6nnEIjBfQMzbH9__TrLJfmHqkaHjy/view?usp=share_link">VGG19</a>
 - <a id="Pre-trained" href="https://drive.google.com/file/d/16Ihs_J9ULYSze2lL5cmptvMyy-ZYJ9kN/view?usp=share_link">Pre-trained model</a>